DUI Help

-Maryland DUI First Offense
+Maryland First Offense DUI

 A first offense DUI charge in Maryland can result in some serious penalties if not dealt with immediately.
 A first offense charge will result in two separate cases.
 The first case is the matter of the driving under the influence charge, which will be handled through the Maryland criminal court system in the county in which you were arrested.